Justintime50/github-archive/README.md

 # Copy the plist to the Launch Agent directory
 cp local.githubArchive.plist ~/Library/LaunchAgents

-# use `load/unload` to add/remove the script as a Launch Agent
+# Use `load/unload` to add/remove the script as a Launch Agent
 launchctl load ~/Library/LaunchAgents/local.githubArchive.plist

 # To `start/stop` the script from running, use the following